My Teaching Scholar Philosophy

 themselves.
 This is similar to the university from which I

-through the legacy of family and community.
-I was taught to
+inspired me to break through the legacy of family and

-I have now taught and (hopefully) made a difference
+I have now taught and (hopefully) made a difference in the

-in the lives of >4000 students, in both general
+lives of ~5000 students, in both general

 education/intro-level and upper-division courses.
 In

-addition, I have directly advised and mentored ~80
+addition, I have directly advised and mentored >80

 geoscience-focused students and served as